voldemortX/pytorch-auto-drive/README.md

 ## Visualization Tools

-Refer to [VISUALIZATION.md](docs/VISUALIZATION.md) for a visualization tutorial.
+Refer to [VISUALIZATION.md](docs/VISUALIZATION.md) for a visualization & inference tutorial, for image and video inputs.

 ## Benchmark Tools
 Refer to [BENCHMARK.md](docs/BENCHMARK.md) for a benchmarking tutorial, including FPS test, FLOPs & memory count for each supported model.